-I have seen a lot of people asking this very common question.
-I also wonder if an operator has been suffering from vision or hearing loss can he be certified to drive forklifts.
 Now, to answer this question, let us refer to the OSHA legislation and ADA law.
-Both of these laws has been agued upon regarding if someone can be permitted or not, and we will discuss those applicable provisions to shed some light on this matter.
+Both of these laws have been agreed upon regarding whether someone can be permitted or not, and we will discuss those applicable provisions to shed some light on this matter.

-Employer has the responsibility to test not only the qualifications of their operators but also their state of physical fitness.
+The employer has the responsibility to test not only the qualifications of their operators but also their state of physical fitness.
 It is their utmost concern to have their workers tested periodically to address safety and security issues at the workplace.
-The employer’s role is difficult, they must balance between their compliance with ADA law by not discriminating individual suffering from this and OSHA rule by providing a safe working environment for all of their personnel.

 Let us confer about those related laws:

 The Equal Employment Opportunity Commission (EEOC) implements the provisions of the ADA Act.
-The ADA law safeguards the workers from untoward discrimination.
+The ADA law safeguards workers from untoward discrimination.
 Discrimination is real threat for experienced individual with such impairments, hence, the creation of the ADA Act.

-The most important element of the law is for employer to make an equitable accommodation for employees with such vision or hearing impairments.
+The most important element of the law is for employers to make an equitable accommodation for employees with such vision or hearing impairments.
 The employer could give the employee with poor eyesight to a well lighted workplace where they can clearly see or worker with hearing loss (deaf) to work environment where there less people around.

 The employer could feel cause for concern by assigning those individuals inside the warehouse where is full swing of operation, or in confined and tight spaces that could cause near misses, or in places where there are high pedestrian traffic.

 If operator has been examined to have such physical limitation, the employer can assess the disability and determine what accommodation can be given in favor of the worker.
-To satisfy OSHA and ADA laws, employer could assign them to outdoor forklift jobs where there are bigger open spaces and fewer workers around.
+To satisfy OSHA and ADA laws, employers could assign them to outdoor forklift jobs where there are bigger open spaces and fewer workers around.

-Other states in the US may have their own laws against discrimination to protect such workers in addition to ADA Act.
+Other states in the US may have their own laws against discrimination to protect such workers in addition to the ADA Act.

 OSHA Did Not Address Vision and Hearing Impairments In Their Regulation

-OSHA has pointed out the ANSI standard B56.1, paragraph 4.18, requiring employers to ensure that forklift drivers are qualified to be fit as to the visual and auditory ability to operate the forklifts safely.
+OSHA has pointed out the ANSI standard B56.1, paragraph 4.18, requiring employers to ensure that forklift drivers are qualified to be fit to the visual and auditory ability to operate the forklifts safely.

 Deaf Persons Can Work as Forklift Operator